Questions about these requirements? See the contact info at the bottom of the page.

-- The director of graduate studies is assigned as an advisor to all first-year students and continues to meet with all students at the beginning of each term and sign their study cards throughout their time in the program.
-Their advising role is particularly important during the coursework stage (generally through the second year), because they have principal responsibility for monitoring the student’s progress toward fulfilling the general requirements for the degree: the preliminary requirement, the distribution requirement, and the language requirements.
-In addition, each first-year student is assigned an informal faculty advisor.
+- The director of graduate studies is assigned as an advisor to all first year students and continues to meet with all students at the beginning of each term and sign their study cards throughout their time in the program.
+Their advising role is particularly important during the coursework stage (generally through the second year) because they have principal responsibility for monitoring the student’s progress toward fulfilling the general requirements for the degree: the preliminary requirement and the distribution requirement.
+In addition, each first year student is assigned an informal faculty advisor.

 - At the end of the first year, students should arrange with a member of the faculty to supervise the student’s second-year paper.
 That faculty member will be the student’s advisor during the second year.
 If necessary, the director of graduate studies is available to assist a student in finding a suitable faculty member.

 - At the beginning of the third year after the second paper is completed, a student arranges for a faculty member to be their advisor during the process of exploring areas for a possible dissertation and formulating a topic and a prospectus.
-This advisor may be the same person as the second-year paper advisor, but need not be.
+This advisor may or may not be the same person as the second-year paper advisor.
 Normally, a student will continue with this advisor until the topical examination, but change is possible by arrangement among the parties involved.

-Candidates must pass at least twelve approved courses or seminars.
+Candidates must pass at least 12 approved philosophy courses or seminars.
 Ordinarily, these courses are completed during the first four terms in the department.
-Courses numbered 301 or above do not count toward this preliminary requirement, but the two required terms of Philosophy 300, the First Year Colloquium, may be counted as two of the 12.
+Courses numbered 301 or above do not count toward this preliminary requirement, save that the two required terms of Philosophy 300, the First Year Colloquium, may be counted as two of the 12.
 Independent Studies (Philosophy 305) may also be used to satisfy distribution requirements but not the preliminary requirement with the prior approval of the DGS.
-For a letter-graded course record is to be considered satisfactory, the candidate’s grades in these courses must be B or higher.
+For a letter-graded philosophy course to be considered satisfactory, the candidate’s grade in the course must be B or higher.
 The average grade for all letter-graded philosophy courses taken during the candidate’s time in the program must be at least B+.

 Courses taken to meet the preliminary requirement must be approved in advance by the department’s director of graduate studies.
-Students must take and complete Philosophy 300a plus two letter-graded courses or seminars during their first term and Philosophy 300b plus three letter-graded courses or seminars more in their second term, thus completing five letter-graded courses during the first two terms of residence, with grades of B or higher.
+Students must take and complete Philosophy 300a plus two letter-graded courses or seminars during their first term, and Philosophy 300b plus three letter-graded courses or seminars more in their second term, thus completing five letter-graded courses during the first two terms of residence.

-These courses, like the rest of the twelve, should be among those designated “For Undergraduates and Graduates” or “Primarily for Graduates” in the course catalogue.
-At least ten of the courses must be taught by members of the Department of Philosophy (including visiting and emeritus members).
+These courses, like the rest of the 12, should be among those designated “For Undergraduates and Graduates” or “Primarily for Graduates” in the course catalog.
+At least 10 of the courses must be taught by members of the Department of Philosophy (including visiting and emeritus members).
 This requirement can be modified for students specializing in Classical or Indian Philosophy.

-This requirement, intended to ensure a broad background in philosophy, is met by completing eight distribution units of work before the beginning of the fourth year of graduate study.
-A distribution unit may be fulfilled (i) by completing an approved course or seminar (which may also be counted toward the preliminary requirement), or (ii) by writing a paper under the guidance of a faculty member, with the approval of the director of graduate studies.
-In the latter case the work does not count toward the preliminary requirement.
+This requirement, which is intended to ensure a broad background in philosophy is met by completing eight distribution units of work ordinarily before the beginning of the fourth year of graduate study.
+A distribution unit may be fulfilled (i) by completing an approved course or seminar (which may also be counted toward the preliminary requirement) or (ii) by writing a paper under the guidance of a faculty member, with the approval of the director of graduate studies.
+In the latter case, the work does not count toward the preliminary requirement.

 The units are to be distributed as follows: